-Different states define involuntary manslaughter differently, while some states don't even use the term and base the severity of unintentional homicide charges on the defendant's degree of negligence or recklessness.
+Different states define involuntary manslaughter differently, and some states don't even use the term and base the severity of unintentional homicide charges on the defendant's degree of negligence or recklessness.
 In all such cases, the burden falls on the prosecution to prove that the defendant somehow caused another person's death.
-Here are some common legal defenses to involuntary manslaughter charges:
+Here are some common involuntary manslaughter defenses.

 It Was in Self-Defense

 Example: An armed intruder enters your work; you reach for a pair of scissors and fatally stab him just as he cocks his gun to shoot.
-The same defense would not hold up if the intruder was unarmed, since there was no reasonable expectation that your life was in imminent danger.
+The same defense would not hold up if the intruder was unarmed, since there wouldn't have been a reasonable expectation that your life was in imminent danger.

 It Was an Accident